-Reports Residential Threshold Commercial Threshold Other Noise Assessment Any noise generating use and or any development within designated noise zones as indicated on development plan zoning maps.
-Site Specific Flood Risk Assessment Any developments within a Flood Risk Zones A and B. Site Investigation Report All developments on sites that comprise of contaminated lands and/ or where basement is proposed.

-Reports Residential Threshold Commercial Threshold Other Conservation Report Any development relating to a protected structure, within the curtilage of a protected structure, and / or effecting or within the curtilage of a protected monument.
-Developments within an ACA may require report depending on the scale of development proposed.
-Retail Impact Statement Retail development of 2,000 sq. m (net comparison floorspace) and 1,500 sq. m. (net convenience floorspace) outside of the city centre and KUV's.
+Demonte Residential Commercial Other

+Reports Threshold Threshold Other

+Site Specific Flood Any developments

+Risk Assessment within a Flood Risk

+Zones A and B.

+All developments on

+Site Investigation sites that comprise of contaminated lands

+Report and/ or where

+basement is proposed.

+Any development

+relating to a protected

+structure, within the

+curtilage of a protected

+structure, and / or

+effecting or within the

+curtilage of a protected

+Conservation Report monument.

+Developments within

+an ACA may require

+report depending on

+the scale of

+development

+proposed.

+Retail development

+of 2,000 sq. m (net

+comparison

+Retail Impact floorspace) and 1,500

+Statement sq. m. (net

+convenience

+floorspace) outside of

+the city centre and

+KUV's.

+All developments that are located within or

+Ecological Impact adjacent to any sensitive habitat, on

+Assessment sites that could contain

+protected species or in

+a quality landscape

+environment.